Get to Know Lee

 A bit about me

 Outside of the professional realm, I spend my time engaging in LGBTQIA+ community activism, having impromptu dance parties with friends, and running.
 If you would have asked me about running a few years ago I would have said I’d only do it if I was in imminent danger.
 Somehow I got talked into going for a trail run and I got hooked on long distance running.
 I by no means run fast but I can go for a long time.
-I also love hiking with my partner and dog, Patsy, doing diamond paintings (just like paint by number but with sparkles), and reading YA fantasy fiction.
+I also love hiking with my dog, Patsy, doing diamond paintings (just like paint by number but with sparkles), and reading YA fantasy fiction.

 Master of Science in Social Work, Clinical Concentration